guidoism/escape/proposal_001.md

 always possible to see what has changed and to be able to revert to a previous version using a special debug mode.

-Documentation for everything comes with the system and is marked up and typeset with **TeX**.
+Documentation for everything comes with the system and is marked-up and typeset with **TeX**.
 The display is updated with Postscript, which fits in naturally with our Forth-like assembly language.